Here’s where to buy packaging, plastic and waste-free products in Hong Kong.

 Keep cups and reusable bottles

-It’s not just food packaging that we need to be held accountable for, but it’s time we thought about our day-to-day cleaning and beauty essentials too.
-In 2014, an estimated 1.4 million bottles, and 1,000 tonnes of plastic bags were thrown out each day in Hong Kong [source: HK Free Press], not including our addiction to using and discarding beauty products such as tubes of mascara, body washes and lotions as well as surface cleaners and dishwashing liquids.
-Although the statistics are depressing, waste-free shops which are popping up around the city are giving us a choice – we can repurchase, or we can repurpose what we already have and instead refill empty bottles or buy packing-free makeup.
+It’s not just food packaging that we need to be held accountable for, but it’s time we thought about our day-to-day cleaning and beauty essentials, too.
+Just think about all the tubes of mascara, lotion bottles and bottles of dishwashing liquids we use and throw away.
+If you were to add up the amount of plastic that went to waste, the number would not be pretty, but now there are waste-free shops all around the city that are giving us a chance to change our wasteful habits.
+Instead of repurchasing products, we can repurpose what we already have and instead refill empty bottles or buy packing-free makeup.

 Read more: Cruelty-Free Makeup and Skincare Products